zolitheman648/pwslearn/offline.md

 # Learning Progressive Web Apps from Udacity
 ## Install and run project
+You need git and node.js to start the project.
 ### Download from git
 ```
 git clone https://github.com/jakearchibald/wittr